SumanthAmpcus/Technical-notes/README.md

 # Technical-notes
 Documentation for tech setup

-Please create a seperate file for a different environment system and then commit it
+Please create a seperate file to document for each environment setup and then commit it